Mcrich23/get-app-apple-wallet/README.md

   - A pass signing certificate (`.p12` → export as PEM)
   - Apple's WWDR intermediate certificate
   - An APNs authentication key (`.p8` file) for push notifications
-- GET API credentials (Device ID and PIN from a UCSC GET account)

 ## Setup